pavel-maltsev/IBM-Cloud-Pak-for-Data/CP4D Generic/Deployment of Product Master/Product_Master_Deployment.md

 # IBM Product Master sample deployment demo

+> [!CAUTION]
+> This article is still in work.
+Instructions as of now do not cover the full deployment process.

 The deployment of Product Master on CP4D v5 is performed as a sequencial install of several components in a proper order.
 In many of the steps prior to continue with deployment of next component the specific configuration activiites on the previous one have to be performed.

 ```mermaid